 'Society has changed, and work is catching up'

 Despite the various backgrounds of the panel an overriding sense of embracing change was evident.
-Johnny Sexton spoke about the Ireland team implementing new wellness techniques, such as mindfulness, to improve performance and deal with demands, while Simone Macleoid-Nairn discussed the importance of not underestimating our employee's openness to change.
+Johnny Sexton spoke about the Ireland team implementing new wellness techniques, such as mindfulness, to improve performance and deal with demands, while Simone Macleod-Nairn discussed the importance of not underestimating our employee's openness to change.

 For both, to ensure strong performance, complete trust is key.